goldsborough/algs4/stacks-queues/README.md

 Implementations:

 - Linked list: have nodes with pointers to the next element, enqueue by adding elements to the back and dequeue from the front.
 - Array: Either enqueue by pushing back and dequeue by popping from the front and then moving all subsequent elements back by one index, or use a circular buffer with a first and last index, both wrapping around the array (increment modulo the capacity).

-Applications:

-- Back button in a Web browser.
-- Recursion in a compiler.
-- Undo in a word processor.

-Often can model recursion with an explicit stack.

 ## Bag